yas033/PA1/DESIGN QUESTION.md

 The more bits we use, the longer processing time we need.

-So to keep the memory efficiency, we should not use the overlong UTF-8.
+So to keep the memory efficiency, because using more bits will waste storage space,

+causing unnecessary waste.
+So we should not use the overlong UTF-8.

+reason #2
+Not every system can apply utf8, so garbled characters may appear during use.